-In January 2011, a new custody law took the place of the old Pennsylvania custody law.
-The statute added new considerations the court must address when making a decision regarding custody, and there are now 16 factors for the court to consider when awarding custody.
-It also clarifies who has standing to bring a custody action; in other words, who is legally able to file a complaint for custody.
-The statute is still being interpreted by Pennsylvania's courts, but it will have a direct impact on your custody case.
-You may read the new custody law here, but contact me today for a consultation regarding the ramifications of the law and your case.
+There are 16 factors that Pennsylvania courts consider when awarding custody.
+Pennsylvania’s custody law also clarifies who has standing to bring a custody action — in other words, who is legally able to file a complaint for custody.
+The statute is relatively new law and is still being interpreted by Pennsylvania's courts, but it will have a direct impact on your custody case.
+Contact me today for a consultation regarding the ramifications of the law and your case.

 Yes.
 Even parents who are very amicable and communicate well benefit from having a custody Order in writing.
 By having your agreement made an Order of court, parents are given a forum to have issues with the arrangement heard and addressed if necessary, and your custody agreement will protect both parents and the children from the strife that can arise when an agreement is not formalized in writing.
 Parents can keep their Order flexible, but know that their Order will control in the event of a disagreement.

-PA's new custody law will control all cases brought before the court after January 2011.
-The statute specifically provides for a new method of procedure when a parent wishes to relocate.
-You can view the new law here.
-If you are considering relocating, or your child's parent is threatening to, you should read the new law carefully, but be sure to consult a qualified attorney to discuss the relocation process.
-Misunderstanding the statute or not filing the proper documentation could result in the court denying a request to relocate.
+Pennsylvania's custody law provides a specific procedure when a parent wishes to relocate.
+If you are considering relocating, or your child's parent is threatening to, be sure to consult a qualified attorney to discuss the relocation process.
+Misunderstanding the statute or not timely filing the proper documentation could result in the court denying a request to relocate or could constitute your waiver of the ability to object to a custody relocation.

-Grandparents' custody rights are also controlled by the new PA law.
-While the new law clarified a lot of old language and opened some doors for grandparents seeking custody, the facts of your situation will control your matter.
+Grandparents' custody rights are controlled by the Pennsylvania child custody law.
+The facts of your situation will control your matter.
 If you would like to discuss your Pennsylvania grandparent custody matter, please contact me and I would be happy to meet with you.

 A party to a Custody action may file a Petition to Modify their current Order by citing reasons why adjusting the Order would be in the child(ren)'s best interest.
 If your Order has been in place for some time and is no longer a good fit, or the other parent simply won't cooperate with your Order, it may be time to consider modification.
 Since your Order is enforceable by the court, an action in contempt may also be available to you.
 Let's talk about what will work for your specific needs.